March 12, 2026 (3mo ago)

 AND NOT is_maintenance_window;

-For production services, 30-60 second intervals strike the right balance between fast detection and low overhead.
+For production services, 30–60 second intervals strike the right balance between fast detection and low overhead.
 UptimeRobot's free tier uses 5-minute intervals, which means up to 5 minutes of undetected downtime.
-Paid tiers from Pingdom and Better Uptime support intervals as low as 30 seconds.
-If you're self-hosting, there's no cost difference between 30-second and 5-minute checks — go with 30 seconds.
+If you are self-hosting, there is no cost difference between 30-second and 5-minute checks — go with 30 seconds.
+Temps defaults to 60-second intervals.

 Uptime monitoring answers one question: is the service reachable and responding?
 Application Performance Monitoring (APM) goes deeper — it traces individual requests through your code, identifies slow database queries, and profiles memory leaks.
-According to Gartner, the APM market reached $6.4 billion in 2024 (Gartner, 2024).
+According to Gartner, the APM market reached $6.4 billion in 2024.
 You need uptime monitoring first, APM second.
-They're complementary, not competing.
+They are complementary, not competing.

-Uptime monitoring is one piece of the observability puzzle.
-It tells you that something broke, but not why.
+Uptime monitoring tells you that something broke, but not why.
 Pair it with error tracking to capture stack traces, request tracing to follow failures through your system, and resource monitoring to spot exhaustion before it causes outages.

-If you're self-hosting your deployment infrastructure, the strongest approach is a platform that integrates monitoring alongside deployments, logs, and analytics.
-You avoid the duct-tape problem of wiring together 5 separate tools — and you avoid the $200+/month SaaS bill of Pingdom + Datadog + Sentry + Plausible combined.
+If you are self-hosting your deployment infrastructure, the strongest approach is a platform that integrates monitoring alongside deployments, logs, and analytics.
+You avoid wiring together 5 separate tools — and you avoid the SaaS subscription overhead of Pingdom + Datadog + Sentry + Plausible running in parallel.